Available in a Wide Range of Species

 Feeding & Watering

 We supply detailed feed and watering instructions with every parasol shape tree that we supply.
 While failures are rare, they tend to be down to a lack of water and in very rare cases to much water.
 It is therefore important to implement a strict watering regime once the trees are planted and to monitor soil conditions closely.
 Plants will benefit from a seasonal feed and therefore application of organic or manufactured feed.
 General purpose granular fertilisers such as Osmocoat are good for this purpose.

 Roof top trees are particularly popular on the continent and this seems to be rubbing off on home-owners back home.
-In Zurich Switzerland for example parasol or umbrella trees can be regularly found at tram stations around lake Zurich (Zürichsee), offering passengers welcomed shade in the summer months.
+In Zurich Switzerland for example umbrella or parasol trees can be regularly found at tram stations around lake Zurich (Zürichsee), offering passengers welcomed shade in the summer months.
 All along the south coast of France, they can be found at private residences overlooking the Mediterranean.
 Plane trees (that don’t normally enjoy sea side locations) have been planted in small private harbours meters from the sea and they are thriving.

-Roof top or parasol trees are extremely versatile and while still not as common in the UK as on the continent, they are catching on.
+Roof form trees or parasol trees are extremely versatile and while still not as common in the UK as on the continent, they are catching on.
 From young trees to the largest mature trees available in Europe we will help you find the trees that best suit your plans.
 Please contact us for more details.